logiclogue/ludum-dare-40/README.md

 ## Plan

 -
+    - Create grass object
+    - Create water object
+    - Create a player object
+    - Get controls working for controlling the player -
+    - Create a sprite sheet
-    - Creating a gulp plugin to transform the image to JSON
+    - Create a gulp plugin which will transform the sprite sheets into JSON -
     - Generate the world from the JSON data
 -
-    - Create a sprite sheet
--
-    - Create a player object
-    - Get controls working for controlling the player -
     - Create a player inventory
 -